 Simple ingredients for a homemade pumpkin spice steamer…

-Milk or Dairy Substitute – I usually make this with my trusty Blue Diamond almond milk, but my friends who are not lactose-challenged love it with 2% milk.
+Milk or Dairy Substitute – I usually make this with my trusty Blue Diamond almond milk, or my new favorite, Oatly Oat Milk, but my friends who are not lactose-challenged love it with 2% milk.

 Pumpkin Purée – Be sure to grab regular purée, not pumpkin pie filling (the cans look so similar and I’ve been fooled before).
 I always find myself reaching for Libby’s brand.
 After a little research, I found there’s good reason for that.
 Check out this article about the best canned pumpkin from Epicurious.

 Brown Sugar – This is where the magic happens.
 I use dark brown sugar almost exclusively because I like the deeper molasses flavor.
 If you want to go really dark and flavorful, try Billingtons Natural Dark Brown Molasses Sugar (also called Muscovado Sugar on the Great British Baking Show).
 This has not gone through the process of being refined and then molasses put back in, like regular brown sugar.

 Pumpkin Pie Spice – I prefer McCormick’s because of the flavor AND I love that they are a socially responsible company that has been recognized for their diversity and sustainability.
 Whenever possible, I like to support companies that have more than one bottom line.

 COMBINE all ingredients in a blender.
 BLEND really well to make lots of foam.
 I run mine for about 90 seconds.

 POUR mixture into a saucepan and heat until steaming, not boiling.